-If the decision is to close the case at the end of twelve (12) months and not allow an extension, the client has the right to appeal that decision through the Appeals and Hearings office.
-However, benefits will not be continued pending the hearing decision after the twelve (12) months.
+If the decision is to close the case at the end of twenty-four months and not allow an extension, the client has the right to appeal that decision through the Appeals and Hearings office.
+However, benefits will not be continued pending the hearing decision after the twenty-fourth month.
 Retroactive payment may be made if the hearing decision overturns the case closure decision.